 Former Director General, Energy, Department of Energy and Climate Change.
 Previously Chief Executive, Office for Renewable Energy Deployment, Acting Director General at the Department of Energy and Climate Change (January to July 2009).
 Director, Renewable Energy, Department for Business (2008-2009); Director, Corporate Finance, KPMG (2005-08); Director, Better Regulation Executive, Cabinet Office (2003-05); Private Secretary to Prime Minister, Tony Blair (2000-03).
 Trained as an economist (Oxford and LSE), he spent most of his early career in the Treasury, including leading the Treasury's work on 'green' taxes, and the first ever National Minimum Wage.
 He has a number of published articles to his name.
 He now lives with his wife Kate, and two sons, Max and Leo, in Kingston.
 Simon currently works for KPMG as a Partner to support the firm's Energy practice in the UK.
-He was awarded a CB in 2014 for his wrok on UK energy supply and energy security services.
-Attended RGS 1980-87.
+He was awarded a CB in 2014 for his work on UK energy supply and energy security services.
+Attended RGS 1980-1987.

 David revisited the school in 2005 with his co-star Matt Lucas to talk to the pupils about his work in comedy and again in 2012 for 'an evening with David Walliams'.
 Attended RGS 1981-1989.

 John Westbrook worked mainly in theatre and in radio but also made film and television appearances.
 His most famous role was as Christopher Gough in Roger Corman's The Tomb of Ligeia.
 He was noted for his deep, mellifluous voice.
 He recorded radio plays and audio books, performed in a great many Shakespeare plays, and was involved with many works with a religious theme.